-This is my version of the lentil salad recipe with an Indian spice twist, that makes it first of its kind!
-The secret lies in the recipe for salad dressing that is so easy and takes 2 minutes to make.
+This is my version of the red lentil salad recipe with an Indian spice twist, that makes it the first of its kind!
+The secret lies in the recipe for lemon honey dressing that is so easy and takes 2 minutes to make.

-Most of the ingredients in the salad dressing like ginger, lemon and turmeric (like the turmeric ginger tea) suggest that this recipe for lentil salad is good for detox, but you fun-food-loving people need not get threatened by them.
+Most of the ingredients in the salad dressing like ginger, lemon and turmeric (like turmeric ginger lemon tea) suggest that this recipe for lentil salad is good for detox, but you fun-food-loving people need not get threatened by them.
 It just HAPPENS to be so HEALTHY and TASTY!
-It is also a vegan and gluten-free salad recipe.

-Though you have tons of Indian recipes with lentils, this salad is one of the best recipes for lentils because it is
+Though you have tons of Indian recipes with dal/ lentils, this salad is one of the best Indian lentil recipes because it is

 - contains all-natural healthy ingredients– lentils, ginger, turmeric, olive oil and any of your favorite salad vegetables or even fruits.